2016 Marks the 100th Anniversary of Our National Park System

 If you have any time at all and an area of expertise you may be able to offer, reach out.
 For total research geeks like me the whole concept sounds exciting.
 A chance to help out the parks and contribute to our history.

 3.)Give to the Grand Canyon Scholarship for teachers.
 I recently stumbled across a story picked up by Huff Post Education.
-It was a blog post from Steve Newton, the Programs and Policy Director for the National Center for Science Education.
+A blog post from Steve Newton, the Programs and Policy Director for the National Center for Science Education.
 He had just returned from the NCSE’s annual rafting trip down the Colorado River through the Grand Canyon.
 Included in the trip with others were two teachers who had been selected to receive an all expense paid trip.
 The NCSE is committed to further enhancing their relationships with teachers.
 These recipients can then return to their classrooms and use their experiences to enhance and further develop curriculum.
 Click here to donate now.
 And click here to read Newton’s post.
 And if you are a teacher interested in applying for this scholarship for the tentatively scheduled July 2016 trip, then check in here to follow up.

 4.)Sign those petitions.
 One of the issues National Parks face, as well as privately owned forest land, is that development on nearby land affects the ecosystems within parks.
 This is a truth that can’t be ignored.
 So whether you are committed to one of your nearby National Parks